- Solar panels can cut your bills and dependence on the grid

 Solar panels absorb the sun’s heat and convert it into electricity, whereas solar thermal systems transform the sun’s energy into heat for household water.

-Whilst solar panels’ popularity has exploded in recent years, some have questioned whether solar thermal panels are worth it, given they can only save an average of £1,350 over their lifetime.
+Whilst solar panels’ popularity has exploded in recent years, it’s worth considering whether solar thermal panels are worth it, given they can only save an average of £1,350 over their lifetime.

-Every technology comes with drawbacks that you should learn about before deciding whether to purchasing it, and solar panels are no different.
+Every technology comes with drawbacks that you should learn about before deciding whether to purchase it, and solar panels are no different.
 Here are their disadvantages.

 1. The installation is expensive